Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Bestiary/Aberration/Star-Masks/Star-Mask-Cultist.md

 traits:
     - name: "Group ability"
       desc: "For every two star-mask cultists in the battle (round up), one of them can use _coordinated attack_ once as a free action during the battle."
-    - name: "Coordinated attack (group)"
+    - name: "[Group ability] Coordinated attack"
       desc: "Until the start of its next turn, the star-mask cultist gains a +2 attack bonus against enemies that are engaged with the cultist’s allies."
 nastier_traits:
     - name: "New host"
-      desc: "When this cultist drops to 0 hp, a new scuttling star-mask joins the battle (in the same location as the dead cultist) and immediately makes a _suffocating thoughts_ attack as a free action against the closest enemy."
+      desc: "When this cultist drops to 0 hp, a new [[Scuttling-Star-Mask|scuttling star-mask]] joins the battle (in the same location as the dead cultist) and immediately makes a _suffocating thoughts_ attack as a free action against the closest enemy."
 ac: "19"
 pd: "15"
 md: "17"